Nag-Nad/Bioinformatics/health-risk-analysis-R/README.md

 **Files**
 - health_analysis.Rmd – R Markdown with full analysis and plots
+- health_analysis.html – a format to easily scroll the results and plots
 - healthcare-dataset-stroke-data.csv – original dataset (if allowed)

 **Packages used**